SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

    the desired property for these flavors.
 In the etcd case, the clustering is done by etcd; the same is true for big data use cases, where hadoop would take care of data replication and not expect the storage layer to do so.
-The local storage has the additional advantage of allowing for lower latency than you can get from networked storage.
+Local storage has the additional advantage of allowing for lower latency than you can get from networked storage.

 So we need those two SSD flavors `SCS-2V-4-20s` and `SCS-4V-16-100s`